2008 24 Hours of Le Mans: Race

 The second half of the race was under wet conditions.
 Lap times of the whole field went above the 4:00 mark, with GT1 cars actually as fast as the leading diesels.
 The Audis were able to cope with the rain much better than the Peugeots.
 Kristensen was able to reel in Minassian at 8 seconds per lap.
 In a desperate attempt to adapt the Peugeots to the wet conditions all 3 cars were fitted with high-downforce nose and tail sections.
 At 5am the #2 Audi grabbed the lead and McNish was able to build the advantage to a full lap.
 The rain stopped and the #7 started to reel in the #2.
 With less than 2 hours to go the rain returned.
 Minassian decided to stick with slicks and as a result spun in front of the Lizard Porsche just before the Dunlop Esses.
 In the end, Audi and Kristensen won once again, with the highest placing Peugeot being in the same lap, but not in reach for overtaking.
 The six factory-entered diesels dominated the LMP1 class, having no major problems.
 The Porsche RS Spyders dominated the LMP2 class, posting faster lap times than several LMP1 cars.

 In the GT1 class, Aston Martin Racing edged Corvette Racing for the win, placed 13th overall, both covering 344 laps with three more GT1 entrants chasing them.
 It was AMR's second win against stiff competition from Corvette in as many years.
 Of the five Ferraris which had led the GT2 class, three made it to the finish ahead of the remaining Porsches which had been lapping slightly faster.

 Of the 35 cars still running after 24 hours, only one failed to cover 70% of the 381 laps of the winner.
 Despite the conditions, the distance record on the current track layout, 380 laps, set in 2006, was beaten by one lap by both the #2 Audi and the #7 Peugeot.

-Results
+Official results

 Class winners are marked in bold.
 Cars finishing the race but not completing 70% of the winner's distance or cars not finishing the race at the end of 24 hours (marked as DNF; regardless of distance) are listed as NC (Not Classified).